 The agreed resolution will be put in writing and circulated to all parties involved and the grievance procedure will end.

-Stage 4: A formal grievance
+Stage 4: A formal complaint

 Annex 7: Professional Conduct Procedure